sangramsinghg/berkeley_fintech_module_10_challenge/README.md

 #### Analysis of K-means clusters with k=4 using Percentage Change over 1y vs 14d
 This indicates that:
-* 1. ethlend (red) has a special cluster which has one of the lowest 14 day change and the highest 1 year change.
+* ethlend (red) has a special cluster which has one of the lowest 14 day change and the highest 1 year change.
-* 2. celsius-degree-token (yellow) has a special cluster which has the largest 14 day change and the 2nd highest 1 year change.
+* celsius-degree-token (yellow) has a special cluster which has the highest 14 day change and the 2nd highest 1 year change.

 ![Price Change Percentage 1y vs 14d 4k means](Images/price_change_percentage_1y_14d_4k_means.png)